hackgptdeveloper/hackgptdeveloper.github.io/_posts/2025-10-27-building-an-ai-agent-using-langgraph.md

 ## 6. Extending / customizing (since you’ll likely want more control)

-Given your background, you may want to go beyond `create_react_agent` and build a custom graph or augment with memory, security controls, etc. Here’s how:
+If you want to go beyond `create_react_agent` and build a custom graph or augment with memory, security controls, etc. Here’s how:

 * Use `StateGraph` from `langgraph.graph` to define nodes manually (LLM node, Tool node, maybe memory node). ([LangChain][1])
 * Define custom `AgentState` TypedDict including fields like `messages`, `tools_called`, `tool_history`, `session_id`.